ValenRod/LandmarkGuesserBack/README.md

 # LandmarkGuesser - Backend
 Project LandmarkGuesser is a simple copy of [GeoGuessr](https://www.geoguessr.com/) game.
-The rules are basicly the same: players in this case are given an image of a landamrk and their goal is to guess it's location on the map.
-The closer a guess was, the more points they get.
-Game consist of 5 rounds.
+The rules are practically the same: players are given an image of a landmark and their goal is to guess its location on the map.
+The closer their guess, the more points they score.
+The game consists of 5 rounds.

 ## General info
 Backend repository for my fullstack application.
 I used [TypeScript](https://www.npmjs.com/package/typescript), [Express](https://expressjs.com/), [MySQL](https://www.mysql.com/) database and also [haversine-distance](https://www.npmjs.com/package/haversine-distance) to calculate the distance between 2 coordinates.
 Application is using 1 router which handles 4 queries: